robbob42/blackjack-vue/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites
-Ensure that you have a copy of the development code.
-Currently, this is only available via email.
-To get a copy of it, please email the creator.
 Make sure you have npm installed.
 [Install NPM](https://www.npmjs.com/get-npm)
-Navigate to the folder you extracted the zip files from

 ## Build Setup